Champions of Mental Health

 i. commitment and/or longevity of commitment to mental health and illness

 iv. by word or example, brings mental health and illness to the attention of the public

-Notes: Nominations will be accepted until February 22nd, 2019.
+Notes: Nominations are extended until February 27nd, 2019 at midnight.
 Successful nominees will be notified in the weeks following.

 Champions will participate in CAMIMH’s Champion’s Gala, held this year in Ottawa on May 7th at the National Arts Centre.
 Awards will be conferred at this event, attended by CAMIMH’s network, politicians, business leaders, sponsors and other stakeholders.

 If you have any questions, please do not hesitate to contact CAMIMH at 613-233-8906 or at firstname.lastname@example.org.

 - The Sharon Johnston Champion of Mental Health Award for Youth